simulogics/prosperousuniverse-docs/content/wiki/commands-list/_index.md

 Shows all your Local Market Ads.

 __LM__
 _Mandatory parameter: Planet ID_
 Shows all available Ads at a given Local Market.
-Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI buffer.
+Accessible by clicking the Infrastructure entry "Local Market" (if existant) in any PLI window.

+__LMA__
+_Mandatory parameter: Ad ID_
+Shows the details of the specified Local Market ad.
+Accessible by selecting an ad in the LM window.

 __LMP__
 _Mandatory parameter: Planet ID_
 Allows placing a Buying Ad or Selling Ad at a given Local Market.
 Accessible via the "POST AD" button in an LM window.

 ## Space flight commands